 I’d say that the museum is geared towards older children who may be interested in history, planes and aviation, or who are in Scouts or Air Cadets.
 I’ll have to come back in a couple of years with my older son AND my father who is a retired Air Canada mechanic.
 He would find it absolutely fascinating AND I bet he’ll come back as a volunteer (hint, hint).

-***Note that for the past two years the museum has held a Family Fun Day in August with a BBQ, children’s activities, and of course a chance to see the aircraft and speak with the volunteers from the museum.
+***Note that for the past two years the museum has held a Family Fun Day during the summer with a BBQ, children’s activities, and of course a chance to see the aircraft and speak with the volunteers from the museum.
 This would be a great opportunity to bring younger kids who might not yet be ready for the whole museum tour.

-The museum’s info and events can be found on their official website HERE.
+The museum’s hours, rates, and events can be found on their official website HERE.

 The museum is also part of Sainte-Anne-de-Bellevue’s FREE summer shuttle service which brings you to many of the city’s attractions including The Ecomuseum and the Morgan Arboretum.